Plants / Agriculture

 Grant and Maintenance

-Once the technical examination is completed, the testing agency send the technical examination report to Turkish Registration Committee and the grant decision is published in the Turkish Plant Variety Bulletin.
+Once the technical examination is completed, the testing agency sends the technical examination report to Turkish Registration Committee and the grant decision is published in the Turkish Plant Variety Bulletin.

 After the registration, the annuities should be paid till the end of January every year.
 Failing to do so will cause the property right for plant varieties to lapse.
 There is no grace period applicable, however re-establishment of the rights can be possible if the failure was due to a force majeure causation.

-Given that the annuities are duly paid, the protection term is 25 years from the grant, for trees, vines and potatoes it is 30 years.
+Given that the annuities are duly paid, the protection term is normally 25 years from the grant, and 30 years for trees, vines and potatoes.